stuartfowler/CEMT/Documentation/expressions.md

 `PreviousThreatAction` contains one expression using metachain navigation:
  - Direct - which identifies the `DetectionFlow` leaving the current node and the `Target` of that `DetectionFlow`.

-## LinkedDiagram

-This derived property traverses the relationships created in the CEMT Mal-Activity Diagrams to identify the diagrams where a particular `ThreatSendSignal` or `ThreatAcceptEvent` are sending their signal or receiving a signal from, respectively.

-`LinkedDiagram` contains one expression using metachain navigation:
- - LinkedDiagram - which identifies the diagrams that contain the `ThreatSendSignals` associated with a particular `ThreatAcceptEvent` and vice-versa.

 ## PreviousDetectionAction

 This derived property traverses the relationships created in the CEMT Mal-Activity Diagrams to identify the previous `DetectionAction` linked to a `ThreatDetectionSignal`.